 What SLA’s are we wanting to abide to?
 What resources are required for this to be successful?
 These types of questions will help make your plan actionable and not just a compliance exercise.

 Continually reevaluating your most critical vendors is a large part of the program’s success.
 Accurate reporting is also required to ensure the continued refining of the program.

-There have been many notable supply chain attacks that were orchestrated because that was an effective way in for an attacker.
+There have been many notable supply chain cyber attacks that were orchestrated because that was an effective way in for an attacker.
 A large financial organization is going to be much more difficult to break into than one of the smaller vendors they utilize who don’t have the massive security team.
 Same can be said for healthcare, utilities, or any other industry as well.

-Check out our latest webinar on the right talking about the personal side of third party risk and how the attacker’s mindset can help reduce your risk register.
+Check out our webinar on the right talking about the personal side of third party risk and how the attacker’s mindset can help reduce your risk register.